 The violations below are not construed as all-encompassing.
-The Vice President for Student Services has delegated the responsibility of managing CHS graduate student conduct to the CHS Dean and CHS Assistant/Associate Dean of Students.
-The CHS Dean and Assistant/Associate Deans as well as the Vice President of Student Services and other university officials are given discretion in addressing incidents of violation not listed here.
+The Vice President for Student Services has delegated the responsibility of managing CHS graduate student conduct to the Office of the Dean for CHS and Program Directors.
+The Office of the Dean of CHS, the Vice President of Student Services, Program Directors and other university officials are given discretion in addressing incidents of violation not listed here.